miloszbednarzak/gym-gripper/README.md

-# Deep learning robotic grasping arm acting in simulated environment
+# Deep Learning in Simulated Action Conditions of the Robotic Grasping Arm
 ## Master deegree work code

 In preparation